benhowell/react-grid-gallery/README.md

 ### Programmers Notes

- * User defined functions that allow access to `this` via [Function.prototype.call()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) do not require you to pass `this` as a parameter. `this` will be defined at the time the function is called.
+ * User defined functions that allow access to `this` via [Function.prototype.call()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) do not require you to declare or pass `this` as a parameter. `this` will be defined at the time the function is called.

 e.g.
 ```js